libffcv/ffcv/docs/basics.rst

 In :ref:`Working with Image Data in FFCV`, we give more details on working with image data, including how to finetune to your specific resource requirements.

-In :ref:`Parameter Tuning`, we give recommendations on how to optimize your system for a couple of common use cases.
+In the :ref:`Tuning Guide`, we give recommendations on how to optimize your system for a couple of common use cases.

 .. toctree::
    writing_datasets